Commentary on Revelation (covers all chapters from 1 thru 22, including Introduction)

 Nearly all translations read “linen.”

-There is an obvious contrast between the “seven plagues,” which are unclean, and the “pure, bright linen” that the angels were clothed with—which points to the fact that they belong to God and serve Him.
-I believe that this is meant to show that the plagues are only for those who are unclean – clothed with sin – rather than for the redeemed who are clothed with “pure, bright linen”—those who belong to God and serve Him (Rev 19:14: 3:4-5,18; 4:4; 6:11; 7:9,13-14).
+There is an obvious contrast between the “seven plagues,” which are unclean, and the “clean bright linen” that the angels were clothed with—which points to the fact that they belong to God and serve Him.
+I believe that this is meant to show that the plagues are only for those who are unclean – clothed with sin – rather than for the redeemed who are clothed with “clean bright linen”—those who belong to God and serve Him (Rev 19:14: Rev 3:4-5,18; Rev 4:4; Rev 6:11; Rev 7:9,13-14).
 Therefore, these plagues are not inflicted upon them.
 This is a judgment only against those who reject Christ.
 Believers will be resurrected by this time.

-As for the “golden sashes around their chests,” this describes Jesus in Rev 1:13 (see commentary).
+As for the “wide golden belts around their chests,” this describes Jesus in Rev 1:13 (see commentary).
 Therefore, I believe this is meant, at a minimum, to show that these angels are representing Him, that they are doing the work of the Lord, that this is His judgment.

 (Again, for a more complete picture, please read my commentary on Rev 1:13)